 Tell us more about Beethoven Plus!

-I’m working on a very exciting project at the moment with Krysia Osostowicz, based on the ten Beethoven Sonatas for violin and piano.
-We are commissioning a new piece to partner each sonata, all written by different composers as their reaction to the Beethoven work in question.
-We have some great composers already involved including David Matthews, Jonathan Dove, Matthew Taylor, Kurt Schwertsik and Judith Bingham.
+It’s a very exciting project with violinist Krysia Osostowicz, based on the ten Beethoven Sonatas for violin and piano.
+We commissioned a new piece to partner each sonata, all written by different composers as their reaction to the Beethoven work in question.
+We have some great composers involved including David Matthews, Jonathan Dove, Matthew Taylor, Kurt Schwertsik and Judith Bingham.
 Beethoven is still such an important and influential figure, even for today’s composers (when we have approached them with the idea, enthusiasm has been immediate).
 It’s always rewarding and great fun to work with Krysia.
 She’s a wonderful artist, an eternal student, despite her huge experience with Domus, performing and recording sonatas, most notably with Susan Tomes, and latterly as leader of the Dante Quartet.
-The project is presently taking shape but we already know that we kick off our complete cycles at Kings Place in London in 2015 and St Georges Bristol shortly afterwards.
-We have already been rehearsing and performing most of the Beethoven sonatas this year.

 What is your idea of perfect happiness?